Stillpoint-Software/hyperbee.expressions/docs/index.md

 ---
 # Welcome to Hyperbee Expressions

-`Hyperbee.Expressions` is a library for creating c# expression trees that extends the capabilities of standard expression trees to handle asynchronous workflows and other constructs.
+`Hyperbee.Expressions` is a library for creating c# expression trees that extend the capabilities of standard expression trees to handle asynchronous workflows and other constructs.

 ## Features